Toyota bZ4X SUV review

 The assortment of letters and numbers on the badge look like they belong on a photocopier, mind you. ‘bZ’ stands for Beyond Zero – Toyota’s plan for its future electric cars – while the ‘4’ is the size and the X signifies that it’s a crossover.
 A wider range of bZ electric cars is on the way, and are likely to be good if the bZ4X is anything to go by.

 Its maximum 317-mile range is impressive and broadly matches its closest competitors, yet the bZ4X is also better to drive than you’d reasonably expect from a heavy SUV.
 What’s particularly noteworthy is that it manages to be both engaging to drive and comfortable over long distances.
-Standard versions get 201bhp, while four-wheel-drive versions get 215bhp and a handy increase in torque.
+Standard versions get 201bhp, while four-wheel-drive versions get 215bhp and a handy increase in torque, but both are fitted with the same 71.4kWh battery.

 Occupants should find it easy to get comfortable, and a similar amount of interior space to the Lexus LS luxury saloon means they have plenty of space to stretch out in.
 In other aspects, the bZ4X’s practicality is slightly lacking.
 The boot is reasonable at best – and smaller if you pick the four-wheel-drive versions – while towing capacity isn’t great and there’s no glovebox.